leonicolas/computer-8bits/README.md

 The BUS is used to connect all processor modules allowing the components to communicate with each other.

-Normally there is more than 1 bus in a processor, like the data BUS, address BUS, control BUS, etc. For the first processor version I'm using only 2 BUS, one for data e one for control.
+Normally there is more than 1 bus in a processor, like the data BUS, address BUS, control BUS, etc. For the first processor version I'm using only 2 BUS, one for data and one for control.

 The data bus: